klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ---
 description: >-
-  This document explains the key design principles of Klaytn and how Klaytn differentiates itself from others.
+  This document explains the key design principles of Klaytn and illustrates how Klaytn differentiates itself from others.
 ---

 # Why Klaytn